-The JUPITER study of rosuvastatin 20 mg/day raised the possibility that the anti-inflammatory effects of statins may be related to renal outcomes.
-70 The JUPITER study included 3,267 participants with eGFR <60 mL/min/1.73 m2, none had diabetes and baseline TC was 4.9 mmol/L, LDL cholesterol <3.3 mmol/L and high sensitivity C-Reactive Protein (CRP) modestly raised.
-Virtually all participants with renal dysfunction had CKD stage G3 (median eGFR 56 mL/min/1.73 m2).
+The JUPITER study of rosuvastatin 20 mg/day raised the possibility that the anti-inflammatory effects of statins may be related to renal outcomes.71 The JUPITER study included 3,267 participants with eGFR <60 ml/min/1.73 m2, none had diabetes and baseline TC was 4.9 mmol/L, LDL cholesterol <3.3 mmol/L and high sensitivity C-Reactive Protein (CRP) modestly raised.
+Virtually all participants with renal dysfunction had CKD stage G3 (median eGFR 56 ml/min/1.73 m2).
 There was a higher incidence of CVD in people with CKD compared with the non-CKD group.
-The benefits were more evident in those with raised CRP as a marker of inflammation. ^{70,71} There was no impact of active treatment on GFR among those with baseline eGFR <60 mL/min/1.73 m2, although at 12 months a marginal but significant preservation of eGFR was observed when eGFR was ≥60 mL/min/1.73 m2 at baseline.
-70
+The benefits were more evident in those with raised CRP as a marker of inflammation.^{71,72} There was no impact of active treatment on GFR among those with baseline eGFR <60 ml/min/1.73 m2, although at 12 months a marginal but significant preservation of eGFR was observed when eGFR was \geq 60 ml/min/1.73 m2 at baseline.71

-In PLANET 1, a randomised, double-blind, parallel group trial of atorvastatin 80 mg and rosuvastatin 10 mg and 40 mg in participants with proteinuric (predominantly type 2) diabetes with eGFR >40 mL/min/1.73 m2, a significant reduction in proteinuria was only observed with atorvastatin.72 While 40 mg rosuvastatin was more effective in reducing cholesterol, eGFR and cystatin-based measures of glomerular filtration rate deteriorated significantly.
-The small sample size and absence of a placebo control group limited a firm conclusion being drawn regarding differential effects.72
+In PLANET 1, a randomised, double-blind, parallel group trial of atorvastatin 80 mg and rosuvastatin 10 mg and 40 mg in participants with proteinuric (predominantly type 2) diabetes with eGFR >40 ml/min/1.73 m2, a significant reduction in proteinuria was only observed with atorvastatin.73 While 40 mg rosuvastatin was more effective in reducing cholesterol, eGFR and cystatin-based measures of glomerular filtration rate deteriorated significantly.
+The small sample size and absence of a placebo control group limited a firm conclusion being drawn regarding differential effects.73

-A small study of people who have type 2 diabetes with nephropathy suggested that over 12 months pitavastatin reduced albuminuria to a greater extent than pravastatin.73
+A small study of people who have type 2 diabetes with nephropathy suggested that over 12 months pitavastatin reduced albuminuria to a greater extent than pravastatin.74

-In type 2 diabetes, high dose statin (up to 80 mg atorvastatin) in 85% of participants with microalbuminuria led to reductions in CVD and progression of nephropathy in a small study of multiple risk factor reduction.74 However, as with larger studies, failure to achieve tight cholesterol targets was seen, 30% of the participants still had total cholesterol levels >4.5 mmol/L. As the trial was multi-factorial, it is difficult to differentiate the benefit attributable to that purely from the statin.
+In type 2 diabetes, high dose statin (up to 80 mg atorvastatin) in 85% of participants with microalbuminuria led to reductions in CVD and progression of nephropathy in a small study of multiple risk factor reduction.75 However, as with larger studies, failure to achieve tight cholesterol targets was seen, 30% of the participants still had TC levels >4.5 mmol/L. As the trial was multifactorial, it is difficult to differentiate the benefit attributable to that purely from the statin.

-The only study suggesting that statins could actually improve GFR was the TNT study over 5 years, where GFR improved by 10% with high dose atorvastatin among those with CKD.^{67,75} This effect was not observed in the CARDS, PANDA or SHARP studies with between 2 to 4 years follow up.^{66,76,77} Similarly, a retrospective cohort study in Taiwan suggested that atorvastatin and rosuvastatin were not associated with significant changes in renal function in type 2 diabetes.78
+The only study suggesting that statins could actually improve GFR was the TNT study over 5 years, where GFR improved by 10% with high dose atorvastatin among those with CKD.^{68,76} This effect was not observed in the CARDS, PANDA or SHARP studies with between 2 to 4 years follow up.^{67,77,78} Similarly, a retrospective cohort study in Taiwan suggested that atorvastatin and rosuvastatin were not associated with significant changes in renal function in type 2 diabetes.79

-Meta-analyses that included all studies with diabetes cohorts found no evidence that renal failure events (defined as a 25% decrease in eGFR, doubling of serum creatinine or ESKD) were reduced by statins (RR 0.95 (CI 0.9-1.01) or 0.91 (0.78-1.06)).^{79,80}
+Meta-analyses that included all studies with diabetes cohorts found no evidence that renal failure events (defined as a 25% decrease in eGFR, doubling of serum creatinine or ESKD) were reduced by statins (RR 0.95 (CI 0.9-1.01) or 0.91 (0.78-1.06)).^{80,81} to believe that aggressive lipid-lowering might have some beneficial effect on progression of renal disease, perhaps in early DKD with albuminuria but relatively preserved eGFR.
+The optimal combination or regimen of lipid-lowering agents to be used in this setting has not been defined and further trials may clarify this issue.